juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 [Link to Tableau View!](https://public.tableau.com/profile/juanp5926#!/vizhome/WorldIndexValues/Dashboard1)

 # Project Description
 Display the index changes from various markets from around the world in an intuative way.
+Data in visual starts from May 14, 2020 - onwards

 # Steps taken
 Live data was scraped, stored in Pandas dataframes and sent to Postgres database using the SQLalchemy Python library.